A Simple Guide to Architecture and Construction Terms

 Introduction

-Navigating a building or renovation project can be overwhelming, especially when you encounter unfamiliar terms and jargon.
-From architects and contractors to contingency sums and provisional allowances, understanding the language of construction is key to making informed decisions and staying in control of your project.
+Navigating a building or renovation project can feel overwhelming, especially with unfamiliar terms and industry jargon.
+From architects and contractors to contingency sums and provisional allowances, understanding construction language is key.
+It helps you make smarter decisions and stay in control of your project.

-To help, we’ve compiled a glossary of essential terms commonly used in architecture and construction projects.
-This guide explains what each term means, why it matters, and how it applies to your project—making the process more transparent and easier to follow.
-Whether you’re planning a new build, renovation, or extension, knowing these terms will give you confidence when working with your architect, builder, and consultants.
+To make things easier, we’ve created a glossary of essential architecture and construction terms.
+It explains what each term means, why it matters, and how it applies to your project.
+Whether you’re planning a new build, renovation, or extension, knowing these terms gives you confidence when working with your architect, builder, and consultants.

 The Glossary of Terms